Eschatologue/CM_wiki/docs/class/sorcerer/voidwielder.md

 ### Level 18: Disciple of the Void

-As a Bonus Action, you can spend 1 Sorcery Point to partially discorporate until the end of your current turn.
+As a **:rsc-b: Bonus Action**{ .rsc }, you can spend 1 Sorcery Point to partially discorporate until the end of your current turn.
 While you are in this state, you gain the following benefits:

 ***Force Damage.*** You can cause any Sorcerer spells you cast to deal Force damage.